mahirsowad3/Auction-House-Website/README.md

 5. If you scroll down to the "Purchase History" table, you will also see the purchase that you have just made on this item.
 6. In order to leave the view-specific-item page, click on the "View Items" option in the Navbar.
 7. Buyer can only buy an item if the item is not already bought, and if the difference between the buyer's requested bid and their highest bid + the sum of their current highest bids on active items + the sum of their current highest bids on completed but not frozen items is less than or equal to their current funds.
-8. If a buyer successfully buys an item, a table with the purchase will be shown at the bottom of the page used to buy an item.
+8. If a buyer successfully buys an item, a table with the purchase will be shown at the bottom of the page used to buy an item, and that item's activity status will immediately become completed.
+9. Buyer will NOT be able to buy an active item that is currently frozen

 ### Admin Use-Cases